 At the end of every unit we have provided further guidance and your tutor/trainer/assessor will refer to these to guide their delivery of teaching, learning and assessment.
-The 'Guidance for Delivery' for Unit 318 is illustrated below.
+The 'Guidance for Delivery' for unit 300 is illustrated here.
 You may find it useful to look at the 'Guidance for Delivery' of all of the units in this qualification.
 This can be found in the Qualification handbook.